AlyxMoon/Free-Code-Camp-Projects/fullstack-voting-app/ROADMAP.md

 - [ ] Move away from native alerts and use better popup boxes
 - [ ] Close poll when you hit the finished date
 - [x] Style up Add Poll page
+- [ ] Don't allow voting when  poll is closed

 ### Data